zommerfelds/MiniLevelEditor/README.md

 - [ ] Define the auto-mapping model
 - [ ] Allow to define tile properties
 - [ ] Make project configuration (e.g. filename) more flexible
+- [ ] Export package so it can be run with npx
+- [ ] Add a demo link
 - [ ] Make a YouTube video
 - [ ] Optimize saving by only sending diffs